 全球系列大賽

-NTD INTERNATIONAL VIOLIN COMPETITION
+2027 NTD INTERNATIONAL VIOLIN COMPETITION

 MISSION

 The New Tang Dynasty (NTD) International Violin Competition is one in a series of international cultural and arts events sponsored by New Tang Dynasty Television (NTD).
-The mission of this competition is to promote traditional arts of pure authenticity, pure goodness and pure beauty and to bring back glory of violin masterpieces from Baroque, Classical and Romantic periods.
+The mission of this competition is to promote traditional arts of pure authenticity, pure goodness and pure beauty and to bring back the glory of violin masterpieces from the Baroque, Classical and Romantic periods.

 ORGANIZER